roberto-triumph/triumph4php/docs/explorer.md

 triumph4php has a pretty handy explorer panel.
 The explorer panel shows you the files and sub-directories of *any* directory you choose.
-It will default to show you the source directories for all enabled projects.
+It will default to show you the source directories for all enabled projects.

 Clicking on the "Explore Projects" button of the toolbar will open the explorer panel.
 If there is already an explorer panel open, it